WinVector/pyvtreat/Examples/KDD2009Example/KDD2009Example.md

 We can compare this to the [R solution (link)](https://github.com/WinVector/PDSwR2/blob/master/KDD2009/KDD2009vtreat.md).

 We can compare the above cross-frame solution to a naive "design transform and model on the same data set" solution as we show below.
-Note we turn off `filter_to_recommended` as this is computed using cross-frame techniques (and hence is a non-naive estimate).
+Note we are leaveing filter to recommended on, to show the non-cross validated methodology still fails in an "easy case."

 ```python